(Epidural steroid injections)

 An epidural corticosteroid injection is a fairly straightforward procedure:

-Your doctor will use an X-ray machine showing moving images on a screen to guide the needle as he or she makes the injection and ensure that the needle is in the correct location.
+Your doctor will use an X-ray machine showing moving images on a screen to guide the needle as he or she makes the injection and ensures that the needle is in the correct location.

 The doctor will inject the corticosteroid medication itself, often along with a local anesthetic to help with pain relief.